 Narragansett, Part of the Culture

 Shortly after Prohibition ended in 1933, the Haffenreffer family of Boston brewers bought the Narragansett brewery.
 One of the Haffenreffers attended Dartmouth College with Theodor Geisel, later Dr. Seuss.
-Narragansett hired Geisel – later Dr. Seuss — to illustrate advertisements for the beer.
-Today people collect the company’s metal trays imprinted with the very Seussical Chief Gansett, along with such slogans as “Gangway for Gansett.”
+Narragansett hired Geisel to illustrate advertisements for the beer.
+Today people collect the company’s metal trays imprinted with Chief Gansett, along with such slogans as “Gangway for Gansett.”

-Narragansett also sponsored the Boston Red Sox and the Boston Braves.
-People still remember Red Sox announcer Curt Gowdy praising the ‘straight from the barrel taste.’
-Mike Nichols also called it a ‘straight from the barrel taste’ in a hilarious animated commercial with Elaine May.
+In 1944, Gansett officially sponsored the Boston Red Sox, thus becoming the first alcohol company to sponsor an American sports team.
+People still remember Red Sox announcer Curt Gowdy praising the “straight from the barrel taste.”
+Mike Nichols also called it a “straight from the barrel taste” in a hilarious animated commercial with Elaine May.
 (You can watch it here.)

 Narragansett grew into New England’s largest brewery.
+In 1959, it brewed for the first time one million barrels of beer.
+To celebrate, the brewery gave each employee a gold-plated bottle of Gansett.
 By the 1960s it had an 80 percent share of the Rhode Island market, and 65 percent throughout New England.
 At its peak, Narragansett employed 850 people.

 During the 1950s and 1960s, J. Joseph Garrahy worked for Narragansett as one of its top salespeople.
 According to legend, the many, many people he met in his job ended up voting for him, first for the Rhode Island state Senate, then as lieutenant governor and finally for four terms as governor.
 A popular governor, people viewed him as a friend of the working class.